yugabyte/yugabyte-db/docs/content/latest/explore/observability/docker.md

 -->
 </ul>

 You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
 YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+For details on the metrics targets for YugabyteDB, see [Prometheus monitoring](../../../reference/configuration/default-ports/#prometheus-monitoring).

-For details on the metrics targets for YugabyteDB, see [Monitoring with Prometheus](../../../reference/configuration/default-ports/#monitoring-with-prometheus).
+This tutorial uses the [yb-docker-ctl](../../../admin/yb-docker-ctl) local cluster management utility.

 ## Prerequisite